zarifpour/jira-dependency-graph/README.md

 ## Contributing

-To make this tool even more awesome, consider some of the following tips and guidelines to add your contributions.
+To make this tool even more awesome, consider some of the following when contributing.

 ### Schemas

 Schemas makes data much easier to consume...
-To add a schema from the JIRA API:
+To add a schema from the [JIRA API](https://docs.atlassian.com/software/jira/docs/api/REST/9.3.1/#api/2/):

-1. Copy-paste one of the JIRA json schemas into `schemas/json/<SCHEMA>.json` from this [URL](https://docs.atlassian.com/software/jira/docs/api/REST/9.3.1/#api/2/).
+1. Copy-paste one of the [JIRA json schemas](https://docs.atlassian.com/software/jira/docs/api/REST/9.3.1/#api/2/issue-getIssue) into `schemas/json/<SCHEMA>.json`.
-2. Autogenerate the pydantic schema with the datamodel-codegen tool (see code sample below).
+2. Autogenerate the pydantic schemas with the [datamodel-codegen](https://github.com/koxudaxi/datamodel-code-generator) tool (see code sample below).
 3. Replace `constr(...)` - in most cases - with `Any` from the typing package.
-4. Play around with it and update as necessary.
+4. Try fetching and processing some data from the API and update the schemas as you learn more about them.

 ```shell
 datamodel-codegen  --input schemas/json/<SCHEMA>.json --input-file-type jsonschema --output schemas/<SCHEMA>.py